'The CBI has demanded the retirement age be lifted to 70, in order to help tackle Britain's growing pension crisis and increase the state pension.'

 But how can this be so when in the West it appears obvious to any capitalist-induced simpleton that educational attainment for the mass of people has improved dramatically?
 "Compare the education levels of an ordinary worker now to his 19th century counterpart and you'll see a dramatic and consistent improvement" you scream brandishing the empirical evidence; the stats as proof.
 Consider one moment the role of state education in objective terms, and a different picture emerges.
 The basis of state education is to provide the individual with an education to enable them to compete effectively for employment.
 State education also provides a level playing field, providing employers with a workforce imbued with a standard level of skills.
 Few employers would today contemplate employing individuals without certain educational qualifications.
 Average levels of attainment among workers are absolutely necessary for capitalism to compete effectively with other capitals competing for the same general markets nationally and internationally.
 For more specialist, knowledge-based or technologically advanced production, enhanced skills are required and these are provided through access to further education or higher education.
 Oh and by the way, we have to pay for that as individuals now as Higher Education is also now a commodity.

-The innate ability of the toffs on the left was the
+The innate ability of the toffs on the left was the important thing, not their privileged backgrounds |

 Almost every month, the shrill, persistent crow-like caws among sections of the right wing press are heard demanding that University degrees be replaced for some students by vocational courses and training in order to produce the right sort of employees for industry or the ‘employment market’.
 By this, they of course do not mean vocational training for the sons and daughters of the powerful and wealthy of worker A. Few employers would consider an undergraduate, Masters degree or PhD as essential for work in manual production, till work or burger flipping.
 Similarly, employers based in the sciences or in fields of research and development such as pharmaceuticals and IT, would not consider simple GCSE’s on their own as sufficient.
 The division of labour seen in the workplace is replicated in colleges and universities.
 Capitalism through its requirements limits the full intellectual development of the individual particularly for those employed in the manufacturing or lower grades of the service sector.